-Wells students live in eight residence halls or "houses" in a variety of architectural styles and room types--from the comfortable cottage feel of Weld House to the 19th century Glen Park Mansion, the former home of Wells' founder Henry Wells.
+Wells students live in six residence halls or "houses" in a variety of architectural styles and room types--from the comfortable cottage feel of Weld House to the 19th century Glen Park Mansion, the former home of Wells' founder Henry Wells.

 Want to see more?
 Take the Virtual Campus Tour